Iron Bacteria in Minnesota Well Water

 Iron Bacteria Disinfection Stage

-Our disinfectant of choice is Chlorine.
-Household bleach is 5.25% sodium hypochlorite.
+Household bleach is 8.25% sodium hypochlorite.
 It’s cheap, readily available, stable, and it works.
 It’s the most documented disinfectant in the world.

 Hydrogen Peroxide has become popular in agricultural applications.
 For Hydrogen Peroxide to kill Iron Bacteria, you must maintain super high levels around 100ppm.
 At this level, water becomes very bitter tasting.
 A cow may drink it, but you probably won’t want to.

-A disinfectant like Chlorine needs time to kill bacteria.
+Disinfectants like Ozone and Chlorine need time to kill bacteria.
 A Retention Tank (also called a detention or oxidation tank) is used to mix the water and disinfectant.
 They are sized based on your flow rate requirement.
 The more water you need, the bigger the Retention Tank.

 Iron Filtration Stage